teach-types/www/README.md

 ## Lecture 5

+- Hilbert and Gentzen calculus in Agda for propositional logic with implication
+- Show equivalence (deduction theorem)
+- Run equivalence as proof transformation
-Introduction to operational semantics and type systems
+- Untyped arithmetic expressions and operational semantics (small-step and big-step)
+- Typed predicate on arithmetic expressions
+- Progress and preservation theorems

 ## Lecture 6

-Introduction to operational semantics and type systems
+- General results on untyped lambda calculus:
+- Confluence of reduction
+- Equivalence from reduction
+- Representation of untyped lambda calculus in Agda

 ## Lecture 7

-Introduction to operational semantics and type systems
+- Correctness of a simple compiler to stack machine with addition
+- Krivine machine

 ## Lecture 8

+(Lecture 8 and following)

 More on operational semantics and type systems in Agda
+- Denotational semantics for typed lambda-calculus
+- Normalization for typed lambda-calculus
+- Confluence in Agda (Parallel substituion method)
+- Machine (KAM) for classical logic (Peirce CC)
+- Evidence-producing type-checker

 ## Lecture 9

-Boolean expressions and arithmetic expressions in Agda
+TBA

 ## Lecture 10

-Records and instance arguments
+TBA

 ## Lecture 11

-Typed lambda calculus in Agda
+TBA

 Software
 ========

-We use Agda version 2.8.0.
+We recommend Agda version 2.8.0 (recent older versions are also ok).

 Installing Agda from binary
 ---------------------------